sinu5550/just-give-client/README.md

 - Can display detailed user information
 - User can edit their profile details

-### Hotel Booking and Confirmation

-- Allow users to book hotels using deposited money
-- Send confirmation email for booked hotels

 ### Book Listing for Donate

 - Authenticated users donate their book for donating with necessary information required.